Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

 Size and growth rate

-Bloodgood is a large enough tree that at maturity it can reach 25 feet in height and width.
-When selecting it, you should be aware that it will need enough space to develop.
+Bloodgood is a large enough tree that, at maturity, it can reach 25 feet in height and width.
+You should know it will need enough space to develop when selecting it.

 Red Dragon, on the other hand, is a dwarf Japanese maple.
-Usually, such varieties are obtained by propagating natural mutations from big maples.
 Its size at maturity usually does not exceed 8 feet in height and width.

 It follows from the size that Bloodgood needs more space.
 Plant it at least 15 feet away from other trees or the house.